Well, hello there, ninth month.

 Really?
 All that in one day?
 And the last day of August at that?
 After a summer that contained exactly one book-related public activity?
 Yep, it’s the start of a new season.
 And even without the new stuff on the horizon, I’ve got some dates on there anyway, and some new leads to chase.

 August was one busy month!
 We helped son Ben find and move into new digs.
-There was an overnight weekday company and a Reds game, a wedding, and the return of our wonderful editor Katie from maternity leave.
+There was my 40th high school reunion, overnight-weekday company and a Reds game, a wedding, and the return of our wonderful editor Katie from maternity leave.

 September brings its own packed calendar starting with breakfast with the kids tomorrow, a program for a local PEO club Thursday, Founder’s Day next Saturday in Liberty, dinner out with the MLMs next Sunday, then a community-wide musical program, Bible Study Fellowship starting in again Monday, Sept.
 11, a trip, and a couple of book signings.
 Whew!
 I’m tired already.